Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Readme.md

 - Click any certificate image to see the full-size version
 - Use the "Back to Repository" button (top-right) or the bottom link to come back here

-All the certificate images are saved in the `assets/` folder.
+All the certificate images are saved in the `assets/` in my local folder.

 Thank you for checking out my AWS learning journey!
 I’m really proud of how far I’ve come and excited for what’s next.